jevolk/SPQF/README.md

 **SPQF** is a robust democratic channel management system with the goal of replacing the need for channel operators to be present, or even exist.
-The primary design parameter is the resistance to sybil from botnets and spam, in addtion to various other noise and abuse seen regularly on IRC.
+The primary design parameter is the resistance to sybil from botnets and spam, in addition to various other noise and abuse seen regularly on IRC.
 A versatile configuration can be customized to statistically analyze a channel and its participants, ensuring any action by the bot reflects the true and fair intent of the channel's mission and community.

 Join **irc.freenode.net/#SPQF** for feedback, suggestions and help.
-We are open to feature requests, but discourage features that further undemocratic ideals beyond those available already (Don't request features that make your vote worth more than others, etc).
+We are open to feature requests, but discourage features that undermine democratic ideals beyond those available already (Don't request features that make your vote worth more than others, etc).
 We actively seek reports of how attempts are made to abuse the bot or conduct takeovers.